grafana/loki/cmd/fluent-bit/README.md

 }
 ```

-The labels extracted will be `{team="x-men", container="promtail", pod="promtail-xxx", namespace="prod"}`
+The labels extracted will be `{team="x-men", container="promtail", pod="promtail-xxx", namespace="prod"}`.

 If you don't want the `kubernetes` and `HOSTNAME` fields to appear in the log line you can use the `RemoveKeys` configuration field. (e.g. `RemoveKeys kubernetes,HOSTNAME`).

 ### Configuration examples

-To configure Loki output plugin add this section to fluent-bit.conf
+To configure the Loki output plugin add this section to fluent-bit.conf

 ```properties
 [Output]